AliBa1/group-12-capstone/README.md

 - Use underscore to seperate words in variables (ex: blue_car)
 - Classes should be uppercase and follow camel case (ex: class Car)

+### Redis Setup

+- To create redis instance with the name my-redis (may replace with any name) use terminal to run `docker run --name my-redis -p 6379:6379 -d redis`